 - Fertility charting: Temperature; Cervical mucus changes; Mittelschmerz; OPK Ovulation Predictor

 - Cycle Day 3: FSH Level FSH is a pituitary-gland hormone that normally increases as menopause approaches and the ovary begins to show signs of aging.
 Blood is drawn as close as possible to day 3 of the cycle.
 A high level suggests that the ovaries are not responding well to brain signals and do not develop follicles for ovulation.
 A high FSH may mean that chances for achieving pregnancy are poor.

-- HIS fertility: The Sperm Count.
-This is a test done usually in a male infertilty clinic or a urologist.
+- HIS fertility Sperm Count: This is a test done usually in a male infertilty clinic or a urologist.
 The ejaculate is obtained through masturbation, placed in a sterile collection cup, and brought to the laboratory.
 The best results are obtained when the husband abstains for three days, and the sample arrives at the lab within an hour of ejaculation.
 The sample is then evaluated for volume, sperm count, motility (how many are swimming) and morphology (how many are a normal shape).
 Although normal values vary between laboratories, a normal count is typically >20 million/mL and normal motility and morphology are >50%.
 This test is done to rule out male causes for infertility, and to see if the couple might benefit from treatment such as artificial insemination.

 - Hysterosalpingogram (HSG) The HSG is an X-ray test in which dye is injected through the cervix and up into the uterus and fallopian tubes, while the doctor watches on a video screen.
 The HSG is usually done in the first half of the menstrual cycle, between the end of the menstrual period and before ovulation.
 The HSG is useful in determining if the fallopian tubes are open and if the cavity of the uterus is a normal shaped.
 There is a slight increase of fertility after this test.

 - Laparoscopy: A laparoscopy is a surgical procedure in which a telescope is inserted into the abdomen, usually in the area around the belly button, and the pelvic organs are examined.
 This is usually done under general anesthesia, but in some instances is done under local anesthesia only.
 A laparoscopy is 'diagnostic' if used only to look at the organs, and it's 'therapeutic' when additional surgery is done as treatment.

-Sonohysterogram A sonohysterogram is similar to an HSG except it is done in the doctor's office with ultrasound rather than an X-ray machine.
+- Sonohysterogram A sonohysterogram is similar to an HSG except it is done in the doctor's office with ultrasound rather than an X-ray machine.
 Saline is injected through the cervix into the uterus, and the uterus and fallopian tubes are examined with ultrasound on a monitor.